Mabel8686/RustPlugins/README.md

 **NPCGifts.cs** - spawns gifts on npc death, can configure the drop rate and cooldown for the gifts withe personalised message to the player

 **BlackjackFix.cs** - Fixes Blackjack spawned in wrong rotation

+**DisableRecycleEfficiency.cs** - Sets all recyclers back to the old efficiency (UI Remains as its client side)